SIVAH-AKASH/CDP-Guidance-Documents-AutoDownloader/README.md

 # CDP-Guidance-Documents-AutoDownloader

+**[Archiving as 2024 CDP questionnaires and beyond have a different guidance creation mechanism on the CDP website]**

 ![image](https://user-images.githubusercontent.com/23148033/155912669-e9f1adc8-7e0b-4b13-a377-ad71defb9bcb.png)
 This tool automatically exports CDP Questionnaire, Reporting Guidance and Scoring Methodology documents for all sectors and the three themes of Water Security, Forests and Climate Change and also the Question Level Guidance for the Climate Change theme.